 - Support legibility, orientation and navigation’

-- Adequate space to support the particular needs of a person with a cognitive impairment.
+- Adequate space to support the particular needs of a person with a cognitive conditions.

 - Space and supports for accompanying persons and staff